 Financial agreements and why it is a good idea to have one.

-Binding Financial Agreements (BFAs), sometimes referred to as ‘pre-nuptial’ agreements, are becoming widely accepted, especially when one person in the relationship has more assets than the other, or when both people come into the relationship with assets that they choose to retain as their own.
+Binding Financial Agreements (BFAs), sometimes called a prenuptial agreement, are becoming widely accepted, especially when one person in the relationship has more financial resources than the other, or when both people come into the relationship with assets that they choose to retain as their own.

-You can set up an agreement at any time before or during a relationship.
-It will outline how all your assets (e.g. property, superannuation, etc) will be managed.
+You can set up a written agreement any time before or during a relationship.
+It will outline the division of assets, and how these will be managed.
 Each of you will need to receive independent legal advice and there are some formal requirements to ensure the agreement is as binding as possible.
 The agreement will need to be lodged with the Court.
 It’s important that financial agreements are reviewed regularly and updated to accommodate changes such as life events, having children, and acquisition or disposal of new assets.

 Couples should consider seeking appropriate legal and accounting advice about whether a financial agreement is right for you and your circumstances.
 It’s not unheard of for a Court to declare an agreement invalid and set it aside.
 To get more information on this have a look at Section 90K (married couples) and Section 90UM (de facto couples) of the Family Law Act 1975.